henrikwh/Tenant-Reverse-Proxy/README.md

 A reverse proxy or gateway can solve these and other challenges, as it sits between client devices and one or more backend servers, forwarding client requests to servers and then returning the server's response back to the client.
 The [Gateway Routing pattern](https://learn.microsoft.com/en-us/azure/architecture/patterns/gateway-routing) speaks to and addresses these challenges.

-Current sample uses [YARP proxy](https://microsoft.github.io/reverse-proxy/articles/getting-started.html), as the reverse proxy implementation.
+The current sample uses [YARP proxy](https://microsoft.github.io/reverse-proxy/articles/getting-started.html), as the reverse proxy implementation.
 Services like Application Gateway and API Management, provide much of the same, and more, functionality.
 These existing PaaS services do not offer token-based routing or claims transformation, like adding claims or mapping to other auth protocols.
 YARP provides that flexibility, as the pipeline is fully extendable.

 ### Building and deploying the sample

 Install scripts are tested on Ubuntu on WSL.

 *Main principle for the scripts* is to store variables in `config.json` once scripts run.
-That will result in specific deployment parameters, which is used in bicep to provision and configure. `config.json` is also used directly by asp.net core configuration, if the sample is running locally.
+That will result in specific deployment parameters, which are used in bicep to provision and configure. `config.json` is also used directly by ASP.NET core configuration provider, if the sample is running locally.

 1. Clone the repository

 2. Go to the scripts folder

 3. Optional: run `./preReqs.sh` to install needed prerequisites.
    For manual installation of the prerequisites: `apt install jq zip azure-cli dotnet-sdk-7.0`

 4. run `./aadApp.sh` to create application registration in AAD.
 This will create a multitenant AAD app.

-5. run `./provision.sh` to provision Azure resources, using bicep.
+5. run `./provision.sh` to provision Azure resources, using Bicep.

-6. run `./deploy.sh` to build solution and deploy the solution
-7. run `./addCurrentTenantToRepository.sh`, this will create a registration which will route your tenant the the weather api installed for testing routing information is stored in App Configuration under `TenantDirectory:Tenants$Production` with this format:
+7. run `./addCurrentTenantToRepository.sh`, this will create a registration that will route your tenant the weather API installed for testing routing information is stored in App Configuration under `TenantDirectory:Tenants$Production` with this format:

     ```json